Enterprise engagement: History

 In 2011, David Cameron, then Prime Minister of Great Britain, created the Employee Engagement Task Force "to launch a national conversation about employee engagement right across the private, public and other sectors, with a view to improving the U.K. economy."

 In the meantime, the technical committee responsible for the management of ISO 9000 quality process management issued Quality Management Principles and formal standards 10018 for the quality management of people involvement and competence.
 The principles and standards include the concept of an enterprise approach to engagement; i.e., a consideration of the need to address customers, employees, vendors, distribution partners, etc., in an integrated way to ensure alignment of priorities and expectations.

 In August 2019, the Business Roundtable changed its definition of the corporation to focus on the need to benefit all stakeholders – customers, employees, suppliers, communities and shareholders.

-In fall of 2020, the World Economic Forum issues recommendations for Stakeholder Capitalism metrics.
+In fall of 2020, the World Economic Forum issued recommendations for Stakeholder Capitalism metrics.

-In November 2020, the Securities & Exchange Commission requires publicly held companies in the US to report on their human capital practices to the extent they are material to their businesses.
-In June of 2021, the SEC announced that it would begin the process to enhance human capital disclosures to require more detailed information.
+In November 2020, the Securities & Exchange Commission required publicly held companies in the US to report on their human capital practices to the extent they are material to their businesses.
+In June 2021, the SEC announced that it would begin the process to enhance human capital disclosures to require more detailed information.